Lorraine Oldrey – Corporation of the City of Adelaide

 Data collected included tree location, species, observed tree maturity, tree condition, tree protection, tree base treatment, overhead wires, if located within one metre of a cross over and if the tree had street lights, signage or banners within its canopy, pruned to standard.
 This information will be further supplemented by additional information relating to known planting dates, what trees were originally planted and any other known data.

-The grading criteria used for the tree condition was:
+The grading criteria used for the tree condition were:

 |0||Non-existent||Asset absent or no longer exists|